redpesk-core/afb-app-manager/docs/afm-user-daemon.md

 When owning the right permissions, a client can get the list of running instances and details about a specific running instance.
-It can also terminates, stops or continues a given application.
+It can also terminate, pause or resume a given application.

 ### Installing and uninstalling applications ###